TEDxAuckland/tedx-auckland-site/src/_videos/no-regrets.md

 - blog_post:
 ---

-This talk was given at a local TEDx event, produced independently of the TED Conferences.
 Urzila talks about her life and how she came to be a comedian and her philosophy on giving things ago and having no regrets.

 http://www.urzilacarlson.com/